thomasbelliott/516-1/README.md

 or any other symbols.
 Please also note that file names are case sensitive, so "PROJECTA.HTML" and "projecta.html" are two different files.
-After you complete your assignment, do not forget to "commit master" and "push origin".
+After you complete your assignment, do not forget to "commit master" and "push origin."
 Make sure that your program carefully follows the input/output protocol described in the assignment directios.

 ### Small Project A
 ### Number Guessing Game